 Than this… ↓

-And that marketing degree you have didn’t teach you much about how to manage the *actual* challenges of marketing management.
+Your marketing degree didn’t teach you much about how to deal with the “actual” challenges of marketing management.

 If you’re feeling a little disgruntled and overwhelmed, this post is for you.

 Take a moment to download our marketing project management eBook and five additional work and project management templates to help guide you and your team toward success.